Highway to the Reich: Reception

-In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer warned that this was a "Massive company-level game," and that it "Covers the full operation, from the first paratroop landings to the final evacuation (if the game goes historically, that is.)"
+In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer warned that this was a "massive company-level game," and that it "covers the full operation, from the first paratroop landings to the final evacuation (if the game goes historically, that is.)"
+In his 1980 sequel The Best of Board Wargaming Palmer wrote that Allied paratroops had "astoundingly low" casualty limits in the scenarios, and that the Allies were advised to play for a draw in these.
+He added that he had never come across anyone who claimed to have played the complete campaign game, although there was doubtless somewhere "a pair of mad hermits" who had done so.
+Palmer quoted the opinion of Geoff Barnard (see below) that the game contained a level of complexity that belonged in miniatures play, and added that it was "a fine game of its type" but that those who did not want such tactical detail should stick to a simpler game, e.g. the Arnhem game of the Westwall Quad.

-In the Chicago Tribune, Roger Verhulst thought this monster game was "For the ambitious and those with a fondness for historical accuracy."
+In the Chicago Tribune, Roger Verhulst thought this monster game was "for the ambitious and those with a fondness for historical accuracy."
 Verhulst noted the "sophisticated refinements designed to increase realism."
 He warned that "you'll have to pay careful attention to the logistics of ammunition, supply and transport resources."
-Despite this, he concluded, "But you'll be rewarded with an understanding of the largest airborne operation in military history that no movie can provide.
+Despite this, he concluded, "you'll be rewarded with an understanding of the largest airborne operation in military history that no movie can provide.
 You'll have experienced it from the inside."

-In Issue 9 of Phoenix, Tony Dinsdale complimented the production values of the components, writing, "The counters are quite adequate and packed with information, though it is the map which takes the prize for artistic merit.
+In Issue 9 of Phoenix, Tony Dinsdale complimented the production values of the components, writing, "the counters are quite adequate and packed with information, though it is the map which takes the prize for artistic merit.
 Rivers look the part for once, frequently being over 2 cms in width."
 As impressive as Dinsdale found the components, "the real appeal for the game to me is the actual system [...] not too simple to begin with."
 However, he noted that "Highway to the Reich appears to have been rushed in some respects."
 In particular, he found the scenarios to be "horribly biased".
-Dinsdale concluded with a strong recommendation despite its perceived flaws, saying, "Even in view of these facts, I consider HWTR to be an excellent simulation, especially for the more experienced gamer.
+Dinsdale concluded with a strong recommendation despite its perceived flaws, saying, "even in view of these facts, I consider HWTR to be an excellent simulation, especially for the more experienced gamer.
 No collection is fully complete without it since it is something of a breakthrough in World War II gaming."